- Site Map

 In total, about 2.4 square kilometres of terrestrial area was impacted by the breach.
 Extensive studies were undertaken by MPM in support of their response and remediation planning, and to satisfy the Pollution Abatement Order (PAO) issued to the mine on August 5, 2014 by the Ministry of Environment and Climate Change (ENV).
 These studies included: two Post-Event Environmental Impact Assessments reports, issued June 2015 and June 2016, Human Health and Ecological Risk Assessments, issued in May 2017 and Dec 2017.
 A Remediation Plan for the site was prepared by MPM in March 2019, and accepted by ENV (a final requirement of the PAO).
 This order was lifted September 12, 2019.

-The results of the expert studies concluded the impacts associated with the spill were primarily physical and not chemical.
+The results of the expert studies (ref: key documents below) concluded the impacts associated with the spill were primarily physical and not chemical.
 Risks to human health were determined to be low, and risks to the environment were low to moderate, with the moderate risk being related to physical impacts, not chemical.
 The risks of chemical contamination from the spill were determined to be low to very low in both the terrestrial and aquatic environments.
-In response to these findings, MPM has focused its remediation efforts on physical clean-up and remediation of the physical impacts of the spill.
+The remediation conducted is based on the results of detailed site investigations, and the human health and ecological risk assessments.
+The goal of the environmental remediation work is to repair and rehabilitate the areas impacted by the tailings spill and provide a path to self-sustaining ecological processes that result in productive and connected habitats for aquatic and terrestrial species.

 Some of the major milestones of the mine’s environmental remediation efforts to-date include: